kLojin/PF-exercise/readme.md

 > --- Mobile ---
 ![alt text](https://github.com/kLojin/project-documentation/blob/main/mobile.PNG?raw=true)

-### What are the Additional Post-release features (Optional)
+### What are the Additional Post-release features

-1. Feature 1
-2. Feature 2
+1. Complete the missing details and links on the website
+2. Add a Search bar on the Landing page
+3. Add Facebook post links using HTML iframe Syntax
+4. Add image slideshows